The Best Museums for Kids in Los Angeles

 Located on Wilshire Blvd.’s Museum Row, this hidden gem encourages kids to explore diversity and cultural awareness through inspired hands-on activities.
 There’s a ton of cool things to do, from driving an ambulance and piloting a plane to jamming with instruments from around the world or playing the massive pinball machine.
 Rotating art exhibits and classes are a big draw, as are the various festivals and Sunday Family Programs.
 Many of the themes and art installations have Jewish cultural significance with ideas that apply to everyone.

-Admission: Kids are $5 and adults are $8; kiddos under 1 are free.
+Admission: $7; kiddos under 1 are free.
 Grandparents are free on Thursdays.

 Need to Know: Parking is free in the west parking structure.